spleennooname/threejs-meydajs-fftspectrum/README.md

 > real-time FFT magnitude spectrum analyzer with ThreeJS and MeydaJS.

-longstoryshort: the microphone detects the audio, meydajs extracts metrics features, used to drive the webgl effect.
+longstoryshort: the microphone detects the audio, _meydajs_ extracts metrics features, used to drive the _threejs_ webgl effect.

 - Start project with `npm run dev`
 - open another tab with youtube music